jerolimov/atom-show-in-system/README.md

 ## Show and open files within your file manager and terminal

-You can install this small [atom.io](http://atom.io) extension in the `Preferences... > Packages` dialog OR with the atom package manager:
+You can install this small [atom.io](http://atom.io) extension in the `Preferences... > Install` dialog OR with the atom package manager:

     apm install show-in-system